vikasyadavwork/VynixClimbPro/README.md

 powershell -ExecutionPolicy Bypass -File Development/Validate.ps1
 ```

 This builds the editor target and runs the `VynixClimb` automation tests headlessly.
 The tests cover jump geometry, buffered dodges, score/health bounds, damage immunity, a long climb with bounded scenery, telegraphed rock spawning, and Payton's placement on resized ledges.
+Jump checks evaluate the actual animated bones throughout all three jump directions, including landing hand contact.
 Reports are written under `Saved/Automation`.
 See [validation notes](Documentation/Validation.md) for the checked behavior.

 To capture a short scripted visual check of ascent, jumping, a warning, health loss, and game over: